 05

-Have a problem with a skill you purchased?
-Submit feedback through the channel on the skill detail page or in your library.
+Have a problem with a Tool you purchased?
+Submit feedback through the channel on the Tool detail page or in your library.
 The author has a chance to respond.
 If you're not satisfied, you can escalate the thread to Counsel Commons™ moderators, who'll review and decide on next steps.

 06